NourahAlhosain/CASA-Disso-25/README.md

 ## Notes on Ignored Files
-**Due to their large size, raw and processed satellite raster files (e.g., Landsat 8/9 imagery and derived land surface temperature, NDVI, and PISI rasters) are excluded via `.gitignore`.** Raw Landsat 8/9 Level 2 products (June–August 2024) can be downloaded from the [USGS EarthExplorer](https://earthexplorer.usgs.gov/).
-Processed rasters access instructions detailed in relevant scripts.
+**Due to their large size, raw and processed satellite raster files (e.g., Landsat 8/9 imagery and derived land surface temperature, NDVI, and PISI rasters) are excluded via `.gitignore`.** Raw Landsat 8/9 Level 2 products (June–August 2024) can be downloaded from the <a href="https://earthexplorer.usgs.gov/" target="_blank">USGS EarthExplorer</a>.
+Processed rasters access instructions are detailed in relevant scripts.

 These rasters should be stored in the `Data/Raster/` folder for use with the provided scripts.